 Under the Proposed Action, up to 172 acres of woodland (mostly riparian forest) and 1,376 acres of agricultural land (cropland and pastureland) would be cleared and graded for solar facilities.
-Construction activities in these areas would displace a variety of forest-dwelling species (e.g., gray squirrel, raccoon, downy woodpecker, pileated woodpecker, sharp-shinned hawk) and "grassland" species (e.g., red fox, eastern cottontail, eastern meadowlark, killdeer, Northern harrier), including many of those observed during field surveys and listed in Table 3-3.
+Construction activities in these areas would displace a variety of forest-dwelling species (e.g., gray squirrel, raccoon, downy woodpecker, pileated woodpecker, sharpshinned hawk) and "grassland" species (e.g., red fox, eastern cottontail, eastern meadowlark, killdeer, Northern harrier), including many of those observed during field surveys and listed in Table 3-3.
 Some smaller, less-mobile animals (e.g., common small mammals and reptiles) could be harmed by heavy equipment.
 Larger, more-mobile species (most large mammals and birds) would be expected to disperse to nearby areas that offer suitable habitat when tree clearing and earth moving begin.
 In addition to these direct impacts, a variety of potential denning, nesting, roosting, and foraging habitats would be eliminated by facility development.
 None of the species or habitats that would be affected by facility construction is unique or rare; none is state or federally listed.
 Impacts to protected migratory birds are discussed in the section that follows.

 Siting solar facilities in agricultural areas is a common practice.
 Although agricultural land can, when appropriately managed, provide habitat for disturbance-tolerant wildlife (e.g., white-tailed deer, small mammals, some "grassland" birds), this habitat is generally not of high quality and does not promote biodiversity.
-Conversely, the land around and within solar facilities can be managed to benefit wildlife.
-For example, solar developers have planted "wildlife meadows" and pollinator gardens in and around solar arrays, planted low-growing shrubs between rows of solar panels to provide escape cover and nesting sites for songbirds, and erected bluebird and kestrel nest boxes along perimeter fence lines.
-MS Solar 7 will evaluate the practicality and cost-effectiveness of these and other wildlife enhancement measures.